 - Crown angle: greater than or equal to 40 percent

-- Culet size: slightly large or larger
+- Culet size: slightly large

-While the 58-facet round brilliant cuts have to meet the following requirements to be called modern brilliant cuts:
+Moreover, the 58-facet round brilliant cuts have to meet the following requirements to be called modern brilliant cuts:

 - Lower half length: less than or equal to 60 percent

-- Culet size: medium or larger
+- Culet size: medium or a slight bit larger

 - Star length: less than or equal to 60 percent.

 The image above is a good side by side comparison of the two different round diamond cuts.
 Notice that the European cut has a smaller table, larger culet, and shorter lower-half facets as opposed to the round brilliant cut that has a larger table, smaller culet, and longer lower-half facets.

 Below is an illustration of an AGS ideal round brilliant cut diamond:

 To conclude, below is a summary of the top questions we have tried to answer in this article:

 As contended before, round diamonds are the most popular among the available diamonds bearing different shapes.
 Please note that because round diamonds generally have a large surface size, they are generally more expensive than fancy-cut stones.
 You would need a bigger, rough diamond to cut it into a 1 carat round brilliant cut diamond.
 It is solely for this reason that round-shape diamonds are generally pricier than others.